2015 Great Graphic Novels for Teens Nominations

 Macbeth.
 By Gareth Hinds.
 Illus by the author.
 Candlewick Press, hardcover, $21.99, (9780763669430).
 In this retelling of Shakespeare's classic play, an evil seed takes root in the mind of Macbeth, a general in the king’s army, when three witches tell him he will one day be king.

 My Neighbor Seki, vol. 1.
 By Takuma Morishige.
-Illus. by author.
+Illus. by the author.
 Vertical, paper, $10.95, (9781939130969).
 Rumi is constantly distracted by the antics of her classmate Seki who indulges in elaborate extra-curricular activities at his desk but never gets caught.

 Nimona.
 By Noelle Stevenson.
-Illus by author.
+Illus by the author.
 Harper Teen, hardcover, $17.99, (9780062278234).
 Nimona is an impulsive young shape-shifter with a knack for villainy.

 Princess Decomposia and Count Spatula.
 By Andi Watson.
-Illus by author.
+Illus by the author.
 First Second, paper, $14.99, (9781626721494).
 Princess Decomposia scrambles to run the underworld herself until the new cook, Count Spatula, arrives.

 Princess Ugg, vol. 1.
 By Ted Naifeh.
 Illus by author.
 Oni Press, paper, $15.99, (9781620101780).
 When Princess Ulga attends the prestigious Princess Academy at her mother’s bequest, she realizes that when you're a princess, you're bound to have a few enemies.

 Roller Girl.
 By Victoria Jamieson.
 Illus by author.
 Dial Books for Young Readers, hardcover, $20.99, (9780525429678).
 Astrid goes to a roller derby match and signs up for roller derby camp, but has no idea how hard it will be or what it will cost her.